-You are here: Infothek - Blood Pressure and Nutrition - Blood Pressure and Salt
+You are here: Infothek - Blood Pressure and Diet - Blood pressure and salt

 Can high blood pressure be lowered by avoiding salt?

-There is indeed a connection between salt in the body and blood pressure.
-The body needs certain salt concentrations, which include our table salt.
-The more salt there is in the body, the higher the available fluid content must be.
-The fluid balance is regulated by the kidneys.
-If too little is drunk while simultaneously consuming high amounts of salt, the cells are deprived of the water they need.
-When there is no water left there, thirst increases.
-Due to the increase in volume, a higher fluid content always leads to an increase in blood pressure.
+There is indeed a connection between the amount of salt in the body and blood pressure.
+The body needs certain salt levels, which include the table salt we use.
+The more salt there is in the body, the more fluid is needed to balance it.
+Fluid balance is controlled by the kidneys.
+If you drink too little while eating a lot of salt, cells lose the water they need.
+When theres not enough water in the cells, you get thirsty.
+Because of the increase in volume, a higher fluid content always leads to higher blood pressure.

-Experiments have shown that healthy individuals can lower their blood pressure when they eat a low-salt diet and vice versa.
-However, whether excessive salt consumption has a long-term negative impact on the health of healthy individuals is completely unclear.
-Many of the studies on this topic are poorly designed, which is why concrete statements are lacking.
-Scientifically sound double-blind studies that investigate the long-term effects of excessive salt consumption in humans are not feasible because they are ethically very questionable.
-Imagine if a group of healthy participants were made to eat a high-salt diet to see if they subsequently become ill or even die earlier - unimaginable!
+Experiments have shown that healthy people can lower their blood pressure by eating a low-salt diet and vice versa.
+Whether long-term excessive salt intake harms healthy people is, however, completely unclear.
+Many studies on this topic are poorly designed, so clear statements are lacking.
+Scientifically rigorous double-blind trials that study the long-term effects of excessive salt intake in humans are not feasible, because they would be ethically highly questionable.
+Imagine intentionally getting a group of healthy volunteers to eat a high-salt diet to see whether they later become ill or die earlier unthinkable!

-It is certain, however, that at least one third of the population is affected by high salt consumption influencing blood pressure.
-Among high blood pressure patients, the proportion of salt-sensitive individuals is even half - meaning that a lower salt diet lowers blood pressure for one third of the general population and for half of the hypertension patients.
-Those who are overweight, suffer from diabetes, have kidney disease, or are under too much stress often experience negative effects from too much salt in their diet.
+What is clear is that in at least one third of the population, high salt intake affects blood pressure.
+Among people with high blood pressure, the proportion of salt-sensitive individuals is even around half meaning a lower-salt diet lowers blood pressure in about one third of the general population and in about half of people with hypertension.
+Being overweight, having diabetes, kidney disease or high stress levels often makes the negative effects of too much dietary salt more likely.

-In November 2023, the results of an American study were published, which observed the development of blood pressure in 213 participants during a week of low-sodium diet compared to a week with high sodium intake.
-Participants aged between 50 and 75 years with normal blood pressure, well-controlled high blood pressure, or uncontrolled or untreated hypertension took part.
-However, all were already consuming too much sodium with their normal diet.
-In the week of high sodium intake, participants received 2,200 mg of sodium daily, which they were to add to their normal diet.
-In the low-sodium week, the diet contained only 500 mg of sodium, but was salted with 4,500 mg of potassium as an alternative.
+In November 2023 the results of an American study were published that compared participants blood pressure during one week of low-sodium eating with one week of high sodium intake.
+The study included people aged 50 to 75 who had normal blood pressure, well-controlled hypertension, or uncontrolled/untreated hypertension.
+All of them, however, already consumed too much sodium with their usual diet.
+During the high-sodium week the participants received an extra 2,200 mg of sodium per day to add to their normal meals.
+In the low-sodium week the diet contained only 500 mg of sodium and, as an alternative, was salted with 4,500 mg of potassium.

-About 75% of all participants had blood pressure in the low-sodium week that was on average 8 mmHg lower systolically and 3 mmHg lower diastolically than in the high-sodium week.
-Thus, regardless of whether hypertension was present or not, a reduction in blood pressure was observed in the majority of participants.
-And that in the short time of just one week!
+In about 75% of participants, blood pressure in the low-sodium week was on average 8 mmHg lower systolic and 3 mmHg lower diastolic than in the high-sodium week.
+So, regardless of whether they had high blood pressure or not, the majority of participants showed a drop in blood pressure and that after only one week!

-The problem with today's diet is the many hidden salts that we consume with industrially processed food without realizing it.
-Especially ready meals usually contain significantly more salt than one might think.
-In a press release from 20.02.2012, the Federal Institute for Risk Assessment (BfR) addressed the issue of high blood pressure and salt.
-It was recommended to reduce the salt content of ready meals in Germany.
-This demand is, of course, directed not at consumers but at manufacturers of ready-made products.
-The BfR identifies bread, dairy products (such as cheese), and meat and sausage products as particularly problematic.
-While there are other product groups like snacks and sauces that also contain too much salt, they are not consumed as frequently as the initially mentioned products.
+The problem with todays diet is the many hidden salts we consume in industrially processed foods without noticing.
+Ready meals in particular usually contain much more salt than people expect.
+In a press release from Feb 20, 2012, the Federal Institute for Risk Assessment (BfR) addressed the topic of high blood pressure and salt.
+It recommended reducing the salt content of ready meals in Germany.
+This appeal was, of course, aimed at manufacturers of processed foods, not consumers.
+The BfR named bread, dairy products (for example cheese) and meat and sausage products as particularly problematic.
+There are other product groups such as snacks and sauces that also contain too much salt, but these are not eaten as frequently as the products mentioned first.

-This opinion was also supported by the Stiftung Warentest, which examined 74 products in the April 2012 issue of the Test magazine.
-The 5 grams of salt per day recommended by the German Society for Nutrition (DGE) are quickly reached and often exceeded.
+This view was supported by Stiftung Warentest, which examined 74 products in the April 2012 issue of its test magazine.
+The 5 grams of salt per day recommended by the German Nutrition Society (DGE) are reached quickly and often exceeded.

 Salt calculator for mineral water: